Survey Tool Guide

 Login and Import of old votes

-1. Import of old votes is automatically handled when you log in for all your votes matching the latest released data.
-If you have voted previously, upon first log-in, you will see a message showing the number of your votes that matched the currently winning votes that have been auto-imported.
+Your old votes will be imported automatically the first time you log in.
+Your previous votes will only be imported if they match the most recently released data.
+If you have voted previously, you will see a message showing the number of your votes that matched the currently winning votes that have been auto-imported.
+Import of your old votes will take some time, but this is only done at the first log-in for a new General Submission cycle.

-1. Go to the Menu, look under My Votes, and choose Import Old Votes.
+1. Go to the ☰ Menu, look under My Votes, and choose Import Old Votes.

-1. Scroll to the bottom to see the category selection for bulk import.
+3. Scroll to the bottom to see the category selection for bulk import.

 Picking Locales